aws/amazon-gamelift-toolkit/production-deployment-sample-script/README.md

 This script offers a sample for uploading game server updates in a production environment.
 As your game hosting architecture matures to encompass multiple Fleets and AWS Regions, you'll need to customize the script to fit your deployment needs.

 Keep in mind the following limitations, including best practices that the script doesn't currently handle:
+* The script requires that your game uses [Aliases](https://docs.aws.amazon.com/gamelift/latest/developerguide/aliases-intro.html) to designate the destination of your game sessions, either in your GameSessionQueue or in your game's call to CreateGameSession.
-* The script supports game server uploads from your own S3 Bucket only.
+* The script only supports game server uploads from your own S3 Bucket.
 * You must input the specific resources you want to update.
 As a customization, you could use tags to list and find specific resources to replace in a more automated approach.
 * When replacing an existing Fleet with a new Fleet, be sure that the new Fleet's capacity matches the old Fleet to handle player traffic when redirected.
-This can be done by setting [UpdateFleetCapacity](https://docs.aws.amazon.com/gamelift/latest/apireference/API_UpdateFleetCapacity.html) values, applying a scaling policy with [PutScalingPolicy](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PutScalingPolicy.html), or both.
+This can be done by modifying the script to call [UpdateFleetCapacity](https://docs.aws.amazon.com/gamelift/latest/apireference/API_UpdateFleetCapacity.html), applying a scaling policy with [PutScalingPolicy](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PutScalingPolicy.html), or both.
 This should be done after the Fleet is ACTIVE and before updating the Alias.
-* After player traffic is transitioned to the new Fleet, apply scaling policies to the new Fleet to reduce costs.
 * The script does not have features like error detection, resuming execution, or rollback options.

 Required Arguments